 When I think back at the graveyard of products I've tossed because my skin freaked out upon first using them, it's hard not to feel a little teary-eyed (mainly because of the serum-shaped hole in my bank account, but still).
 So just imagine how overcome with emotion I was when I learned that I actually probably shouldn't have dumped those products so quickly, because—surprise!—a reaction to a new formula is actually quite normal and not necessarily an indication of a mismatch with one's complexion.
 Oh.
 Good.

 I was first enlightened by this information while visiting Clarisonic's HQ earlier this year.
-Dr. Robb Akridge, one of the brand's co-founders, noted that some people dismiss their new Clarisonics without giving themselves enough of an adjustment period, which is necessary with any new device or product.
-This was news to me, but also kind of a "duh" moment: Our skin (and hair) can "get used" to a product over an extended period of time, so it makes sense that introducing something foreign would induce a reaction.
+Dr. Robb Akridge noted that some people dismiss their new Clarisonics without giving themselves enough of an adjustment period, which is necessary with any new device or product.
+This was news to me, but also kind of a "duh" moment: Our skin (and hair) can "get used" to a product over an extended period of time, so it makes sense that introducing something foreign might induce a reaction.

 But what did this mean?
 Did I need to give every product I tried an extended trial period (not easy when you have an ever-growing bin of beauty items labeled "MUST-TRY FOR WORK")?
 Or was there a way of telling that something wasn't for me right off the bat?
 Moreover, what denoted an "adjustment blemish" from a big old pimple?
 Should I be looking for distinguishing colors or markings?
 So many questions.